wvuvl/SiamABC/README.md

 ## Single Video Evaluation

-The SiamABC model is available in the `assets/model.pt`.
+The SiamABC models are available in the `assets` folder.
 Run the following code:
 ```shell
 python realtime_test.py --initial_bbox=[416, 414, 61, 97] --video_path=assets/penguin_in_fog.mp4 --output_path=outputs/penguin_in_fog.mp4
 ```
+If you wish to try various models please refer to `assets\S_Tiny` folder for S-Tiny models and `assets\S_Small` folder for S-Small models.
+We provide a population of models in each for them so that you may choose the best for your sequence.
+Additionally, if you wish to tune specific hyperparameters for a given dataset, please refer to the code released by [Ocean](https://github.com/researchmm/TracKit/blob/master/tracking/tune_tpe.py).

 ## Training
 Training is done similar to the [FEAR](https://github.com/PinataFarms/FEARTracker) Framework.
 We use GOT-10K, LaSOT, COCO2017, and TrackingNet train sets for training.
 As explained in [FEAR](https://github.com/PinataFarms/FEARTracker) framework,